krahets/hello-algo/en/docs/chapter_graph/graph_traversal.md

 ## 9.3.1 &nbsp; Breadth-First Search

-**Breadth-first search is a near-to-far traversal method that, starting from a certain node, always prioritizes visiting the nearest vertices and expands outward layer by layer**.
+**Breadth-first search proceeds from near to far: starting from a given node, it always visits the nearest vertices first and expands outward layer by layer**.
 As shown in Figure 9-9, starting from the top-left vertex, first traverse all adjacent vertices of that vertex, then traverse all adjacent vertices of the next vertex, and so on, until all vertices have been visited.

 ![Breadth-first search of a graph](graph_traversal.assets/graph_bfs.png){ class="animation-figure" }